🏸

 R16 Pairing β€” BWF Fixed Bracket Structure

 Once seeds 1–16 are assigned the R16 pairings follow a fixed structure.
-The top seeds are kept as far apart as possible so the best teams only meet in the later rounds.
+The top seeds are kept as far apart as possible.

 Match 1